What is a Child, Family, or School Social Worker?

-In the United States, there were 317,600 jobs for Child, Family, or School Social Worker in 2016.
+There were about 317,600 jobs for Child, Family, or School Social Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 45,000 new jobs for Child, Family, or School Social Worker by 2026.
-There will be an estimated 38,300 positions for Child, Family, or School Social Worker per year.
+Due to new job openings and attrition, there will be an average of 38,300 job openings in this field each year.

 The states with the most job growth for Child, Family, or School Social Worker are Utah, Arizona, and Virginia.
 Watch out if you plan on working in Maine, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

 Average Child, Family, and School Social Workers Salary

 The average yearly salary of a Child, Family, or School Social Worker ranges between $29,550 and $76,750.

 Child, Family, and School Social Workers who work in Connecticut, District of Columbia, or New Jersey, make the highest salaries.

 How much do Child, Family, and School Social Workers make in each U.S. state?